 There is a lot you can do, using pictures in your forms.
 See examples of what you can do with pictures in your suveys of forms.

 Sometimes you may need to explain further, or add tips or instructions for your respondents.
-For example here you might need to explain to respondents, how they use likert scale and how the switch to next likert item, using the (<) and (>) buttons, or the pagination buttons.
+For example, here you might need to explain to respondents, how they use the Likert scale and how the switch to the next Likert item, using the (<) and (>) buttons, or the pagination buttons.

 Enabling this feature will activate an extra text box in which you can type these instructions.
 By default, these additional instructions appear as a little button with a question mark inside them, right under the question.
 When clicked, they expand and show your additional text.

 Instead, if you prefer to constantly display this text, please activate “Always visible instructions” option.
 This will directly display the additional instructions under the question, and respondents do not have to manually click on it to display it.
 Read more about adding further instructions or tips for survey questions.